tipografiafb-crypto/gestionale/README.md

-# 🖨️ Print Order Orchestrator
+# 🖨️ Print Order Orchestrator!

 A local Ruby application for managing print orders from e-commerce platforms with Magenta Product Designer plugin integration.